Classmates (2006 film): Critical reception

 Lal Jose's (left) direction and Indrajith's (right) performance received praise.

-Classmates received mixed reviews, with critics praising its direction, story and cinematography.
+Classmates received generally positive reviews, with critics praising its direction, story and cinematography.
 Paresh C. Palicha of Rediff wrote, "Classmates tells a campus story with a difference, and it is a well-narrated tale."
 He however, criticized the film's second half, writing: "But somewhere along the way, debutant writer James Albert shifts gears and takes the suspense-thriller route that culminates in a solution to the mystery behind Murali's death.
 Maybe it is a trick played to flummox the audience, but somehow the effort fails to excite."
 Palicha opined that Lal Jose did a "good job" and praised Rajeev Ravi's cinematography writing, "Though he has shot almost the entire film on a single location, we do not feel the monotony because of Rajeev Ravi's competent cinematography."
 Writing for The Hindu, Sreedhar Pillai called the film a "trendsetter" and wrote, "The success of Classmates is that its story appeals to all sections of the audience and vividly evokes fond bitter-sweet memories of college days."
 A critic from Sify wrote, "Lal Jose is a gutsy and daring different director and he proved once again with Classmates." and also termed the film a "trendsetter."